adrianyau/Python-Statistical-Modeling/README.md

 The project was to showcase our fundamentals and knowledge of Python functions, including NumPys and Pandas, as well as applications of Exploratory Data Analysis and Statistical Modelling.
 The goal was to use APIs to scrape data from CitiBikes, Foursquare, and, Yelp and establish relationships, if any, between the number of bikes and various locations (points of interests) with the city of our choosing.
 The data was collected to wrangle, clean, and combine for exploratory and visual analysis.

 ## Process
-1. For my choice of city, I selected Vancouver, British Columbia, being borned in raised in the city.
+1. For my choice of city, I selected Vancouver, British Columbia, being borned and raised in the city.
 Plus, the familiarity of the Greater Metro Vancouver Area could be useful to identify places based on names, addresses, and landmarks.

 2. Accounts were created to obtain API keys for CitiBikes, Foursquare, and Yelp to submit HTTP requests for return of their respective information.
 It was important to stress that these API Keys need to be used security via environment variables to keep them out of the hands of malicious users.